Mim-Hakkani/Next-Beginer_to_advanced/README.md

   * example is : localhost:3000/foldername/anyname  = first dynamic name
     example 2 is : loclahost:3000/foldername/anyname/anyname = see the 2nd routung name

+    #### Catch all Dynamic Router

+   * using [...name]   = using the spread operator before the name that's why next detect that it is dynamic routing and if you use any / slas any word or any letter then it go to the same pages